-The Philippine LaRouche Society is an organization devoted to presenting and promoting the ideas, works, policies, and culture that celebrate Man as created in the image and likeness of the Creator (Imago Viva Dei).
+The Philippine LaRouche Society (PLS) is an organization devoted to presenting and promoting the ideas, works, policies, and culture that celebrate Man as created in the image and likeness of the Creator (imago viva Dei).

 The PLS advocates government policies that are in the true spirit of the Constitution which protects and enhances the General Welfare.
 Like the founding fathers of the United States of America, and in the spirit of our own Republic’s founders, the PLS believes in that all men are created equal under God, and therefore have the inalienable rights to Life, Liberty, and the Pursuit of Happiness.

 The problem this country is facing is not unique to the Philippines, and therefore cannot endeavor to create a just and humane society, and new just economic order alone.
 Thus, we are acting in solidarity with like-minded organizations and groups that comprise the highest hopes of humanity to save civilization.

 The PLS is part of an international LaRouche organization founded by Mr. Lyndon H. LaRouche, Jr., a philosopher, statesman, scientist, and the most accurate long-range economic forecaster alive today.
 As LaRouche’s lifelong mission to usher in a new worldwide renaissance finds an ally and compatriot in the Philippines, so too must all sovereign nations join this fight for humanity.